S-Smans/odin-recipes/README.md

 Basic recipe website from "The odin project".
-Website only consists of HTML.
+Website consists of HTML and CSS.